phillord/hermit-reasoner/readme.txt

-  instance manager work also with unknown individuals (fresh entities), complex data ranges are no longer simulated via concepts, but have their own representations to fix a bug with rdfs:Literal
+  instance manager work also with unknown individuals (fresh entities), complex data ranges are no longer simulated via concepts, but have their own representations to fix a bug with rdfs:Literal HermiT 1.3.3
+- added method to just write out axioms for the transitively reduced (class/object property/dataproperty) hierarchy, much faster than pretty printing but no longer a complete ontology (missing header and declarations) and not nicely ordered and indented.
+Only equivalent classes (properties) are ordered in the according axiom.Command line is using this new method to write out taxonomies. precomputeInferences() now silently ignores unsupported tasks and disjointClasses and data property assertions are no longer precomputable (disj. classes too slow, data property assertions are anyway only using the data property hierarchy and sameAs individuals).
+Fixed a bug that sometimes made sameAs computation hang.